open-policy-agent/opa/docs/content/policy-performance.md

 130MB of RAM while 100,000 rules implementing the same policy (but with 10x more tuples to check) consumes approximately 1.1GB of RAM.

+By default, OPA stores policy and data in-memory.
+OPA's disk storage feature allows policy and data to be stored on disk.
+See [this](../storage/#disk) for more details.

 ## Optimization Levels

 The `--optimize` (or `-O`) flag on the `opa build` command controls how bundles are optimized.

-> Optimization applies partial evaluation to precompute _known_ values in the policy.
+> Optimization applies partial evaluation to precompute *known* values in the policy.
 The goal of partial evaluation is to convert non-linear-time policies into linear-time policies.

 By specifying the `--optimize` flag, users can control how much time and resources are spent